corei5/JEPA-KG/README.md

 This will:

 1. Load the base model (Gemma-2-2B-IT by default)
-2. Run predictions for all five enterprise scenarios
-3. Display structured predictions in the terminal
+2. Display structured predictions in the terminal
-4. Export scenario KG structures to `enterprise_scenarios.json`
+3. Export scenario KG structures to `enterprise_scenarios.json`

 ### Enable Fine-Tuning